matthazinski/distleech/README.md

 ### Submitting torrents

 Similar to the metadata submission, torrent submission uses the `/torrents/submit` endpoint.
-You should submit a JSON dict in the form of: "{localPath: [{'site': site, 'torrentId', tid}]}"
+You should submit a JSON dict in the form of:
+`{localPath: [{'site': site, 'torrentId', tid}]}`

 ```
-$ curl -X POST http://localhost:5000/torrents/submit -d '{"/path/to/dir": [{"site": "https://what.cd", "torrentId": 5555}]}'
+$ curl -X POST http://localhost:5000/torrents/submit -d '{"/path/to/dir": [{"site": "https://example.com", "torrentId": 5555}]}'
 ```

+You must submit the torrents to the distleech server endpoint, else they will expire and be allocated to another worker node for download.

 Since Gazelle provides a file list in the torrent API, we can figure out which torrent a given directory in the ingest volume corresponds to, as long as the